aabbtree77/tensors/index.md

     <div style="font-size: 1rem; margin-top: 1rem; margin-bottom: 1rem;">Last Update: April 12, 2025</div>
 </div>

-Donn G. Shankland shows how to define fields with tensors/spinors and understand irreducibility (spin).
+Donn G. Shankland shows how to define tensor-spinor fields and understand their spin content (irreducibility).
 These are my notes taken while reading his marvellous little-known work.
+It is a higher spin field theory which is an alternative to the Fierz - Pauli, Bargmann - Wigner, Gelfand, Joos - Weinberg, and other formalisms.

 ## Defining a Tensor